The Invisible Filter

 How millions of bankable households disappear from Indonesia's housing finance.

-Mapping bankability at national population scale across 500+ districts, making visible what Indonesia's housing finance system has never measured.
+Mapping household bankability for Indonesia's government-subsidized mortgage program (FLPP) at national population scale across 500+ districts, making visible what the housing finance system has never measured.

 Nur Jihad Albar · UC Berkeley · Goldman School of Public Policy · 2026